 If your insurance doesn't cover you seeing doctors out of state, you could be in a world of hurt when it comes to medical bills.
 This is VERY important to research BEFORE you become travelers if that's your plan.

-For cold winters, it would behoove you to get an RV made for 'four seasons'.
+For cold winters, it would behoove you to get an RV made for 'four seasons.'

 That said, my Crossroads Slingshot travel trailer does GREAT in the cold.
 Why?
-Because the pipes are all inside my trailer- I can see them inside and I know exactly where they are.
+Because the pipes are all inside my trailer- I can see them inside and know exactly where they are.